KipCollo/Java-Revision/java/9.stream/Readme.md

 This example showcases how Java Streams can be used to process and manipulate collections of data in a functional and declarative manner, applying transformations and filters in a sequence of operations.

-- **Terminal Operations**

-Terminal Operations are the type of Operations that return the result.
+- `Terminal Operations`:- Terminal Operations are the type of Operations that return the result.
 These Operations are not processed further just return a final result value.

 - collect() - The collect method is used to return the result of the intermediate operations performed on the stream.Gathers the stream elements into a collection.